Mindset Transformation: How to Achieve Personal and Professional Success

 Image by freepik on Freepik

-When You Are Faced With a Challenging Task, How Do You Usually Respond?
+When You Are Faced with a Challenging Task, How Do You Usually Respond?

 a) Avoid it if I think I might fail a math test.